aifirstprinciples/AI-First-Principles/README.md

 # AI-First-Principles
 A public, open-source framework for operationalizing AI without automating dysfunction.
 Humans stay accountable, AI amplifies capability.

-## License
+## AI First Principles License
-This project is licensed under the AI First Principles Open License.
+Copyright (c) 2025 AI First Principles (aifirstprinciples.org)

-It permits free use, redistribution, and modification — including commercial use — so long as the Principles remain free and attribution is included.
-See LICENSE for full terms.
+**AI First Principles** is licensed under the Creative Commons Attribution 4.0 International License (CC BY 4.0).
+To view a copy of this license, visit https://creativecommons.org/licenses/by/4.0/.

+**Attribution:**
+When using, sharing, or adapting the AI First Principles, you must provide clear attribution to "AI First Principles" and include a link to https://aifirstprinciples.org.

 ## Repository Structure

 This repository is organized to support the development and distribution of the AI First Principles:

 - **`ai first principles.md`**
-The main content file containing the full text of the published principles.
+The primary, authoritative content containing the full text of the published principles.
 This is open source and where we welcome contributions from the community.

-- **`src/cursor build instructions.md`**
-Contains instructions for building out other formats of the "ai first principles.md" content using Cursor.

-- **`src/templates/`**
-Directory containing template files used by the cursor build instructions to generate various output formats.

-- **`build/`**
-Directory where newly generated files will be stored after the build process.
+- **`Manifesto/Ai First Principles Manifesto.md`**
+The supporting rationale and research for the AI First Principles

-- **`www/`**
+- **`www`**
-Directory containing the source code for the https://www.aifirstprinciples.org website.
+Directory containing various exports in usable file formats of `ai first principles.md` and `AI First Principles Manifesto.md`

+- **`www/AI First Principles Practitioner Prompt.md`**
+A special output for practitioners to use as a prompt when implimenting AI First Principles